jtenner/bin-packing/README.md

 bin packing algorithm that is suitable for generating [CSS sprites](https://github.com/jakesgordon/sprite-factory).

+This project was forked by Joshua Tenner to add common.js support for use within personal projects.

  * You can play with the [demo here](http://codeincomplete.com/posts/2011/5/7/bin_packing/example/)
  * You can find a [description here](http://codeincomplete.com/posts/2011/5/7/bin_packing/)